SUN-Wenjun/Advanced_Machine_Learning_Assignment/README.md

-# Welcome to my Project Portfolio for GR5074 Advanced Machine Learning

 ## Project 1: Predict country level happiness
 Predict a country is happy or not (Very High = Top 20% and Very Low = Bottom 20%) based on infomation like GDP per capita, social support, life expectancy, freedom to make life choices, generosity, and perceptions of corruption.
 * dataset: U.N.
 World Happiness Data (249 countries and regions)